• Connecting people to an abundant life with Jesus Christ and preparing them for His return

 Development

-Resource Guide for Creating a Healthy Giving Culture
+Resources for Creating a Healthy Giving Culture (2 CORINTHIANS 8 and 9)

 Create a Culture of Generosity